Skip to main content

 • Injecting molten metal into moulds and dies by hand or machine

-• Using a range of tools, machinery and hand-made processes to create moulds and casts
+• Operating a range of tools, machinery and hand-made processes to create moulds and casts

 • Identifying casting defects and implementing methods to eliminate them